 Reddit does not publish a formal monthly active users metric for logged-in accounts.
 Any MAU figure you see comes from external estimates or derived models.

-Since we have WAUq, a common approach is to estimate MAU using WAUq x 4 (as a rough baseline).
-That gives us a ballpark of 1.78 billion monthly active users, but this is not an official figure.
+Since we have WAUq, a common approach is to estimate MAU using WAUq × 4 (as a rough baseline).
+That gives us a rough estimate of 1.97 billion monthly active users.

 Reddit user growth over time

-Reddit’s DAUq has risen from around 55 million in early 2021 to 116 million by Q3 2025, more than doubling in just four years.
+Reddit’s DAUq has risen from around 55 million in early 2021 to 126.8 million by Q1 2026, more than doubling in five years.
 Here’s a quarter-by-quarter breakdown of Reddit’s daily active uniques to show how the platform has grown over time.

 | Quarter | Daily Active Uniques (DAUq) |